Rikidozan/city-in-east-and-southeast-asia/seminars.md

 Isabella Jackson, “The Raj on Nanjing Road: Sikh Policemen in Treaty-Port Shanghai,” *Modern Asian Studies* 46, no. 06 (November 2012): 1672–1704

+**Elective Reading:**

+A) Lo, Sonny Shiu-Hing. *The Politics of Policing in Greater China.* Springer, 2016.
+"Policing in Hong Kong", "Policing the Occupy Central Movement in Hong Kong" (P)

+B) Frederic E. Wakeman, *The Shanghai Badlands: Wartime Terrorism and Urban Crime, 1937-1941*, First Edition (Cambridge University Press, 1996), 1-92 (P)

+C) Fong, Leong Yee "Secret Societies and Policies in Colonial Malaya with Special Reference to the Ang Bin Hoey in Penang (1945-1952)" in Guan, Yeoh Seng et al. *Penang and Its Region: The Story of an Asian Entrepôt*

+D) Chen, Ching-Chih.
+‘Police and Community Control Systems in the Empire’.
+In *The Japanese Colonial Empire, 1895-1945*, edited by Mark R. Peattie, Jingzhi Zhen, and Ramon Hawley Myers, 213–39.
+Princeton, N.J: Princeton University Press, 1984.

+E) Miners, Norman.
+‘The Localization of the Hong Kong Police Force, 1842–1947’. *The Journal of Imperial and Commonwealth History* 18, no. 3 (1 October 1990): 296–315.

 **Further Reading**

-Frederic E. Wakeman, *The Shanghai Badlands: Wartime Terrorism and Urban Crime, 1937-1941*, First Edition (Cambridge University Press, 1996), 1-92
+Hamilton, Sheilah E. *Watching Over Hong Kong: Private Policing 1841-1941*.
+Hong Kong University Press, 2012.
+(P)

 Erik W. Esselstrom, “Rethinking the Colonial Conquest of Manchuria: The Japanese Consular Police in Jiandao, 1909-1937,” *Modern Asian Studies* 39, no. 1 (February 1, 2005): 39–75.

-Fong, Leong Yee "Secret Societies and Policies in Colonial Malaya with Special Reference to the Ang Bin Hoey in Penang (1945-1952)" in Guan, Yeoh Seng et al. *Penang and Its Region: The Story of an Asian Entrepôt*
+Martin, Brian G. *The Shanghai Green Gang: Politics and Organized Crime, 1919-1937*.
+University of California Press, 1996.
+(P)

+Frederic E. Wakeman, *The Shanghai Badlands: Wartime Terrorism and Urban Crime, 1937-1941*, First Edition (Cambridge University Press, 1996) (P)

 **Task**